gryphius/dwhois/README.md

 Worker Process
 --------------

 Run `dwhois-worker` in screen or with runit.

-Init scripts to come in a later release.
+Or set pidfile in /etc/dwhois.conf to a sensible value and run `dwhois-worker -d`

+Or use the init script suitable to your distribution from the scripts directory.